ALCOHOL REHAB CENTER IN GEORGIA

 Bluff’s multidisciplinary team of experts also includes physicians, psychiatrists, registered nurses, therapists and counselors who are highly trained in their fields and have a long track record in helping individuals successfully recover from alcohol addiction.
 Our team believes in providing the highest level of medical care through the alcohol rehab process while treating individuals with the utmost respect and compassion.

 The first stage in alcohol addiction recovery is detoxification.
 It is highly recommended that patients detoxing from alcohol have medical supervision.
 When withdrawing from alcohol, a long history of problem drinking can raise the risk of serious medical complications, including seizures.

 The Bluff team has supported many patients through alcohol withdrawal.
 At our alcohol treatment centers in Georgia, We are devoted to ensuring safety and comfort during the detox process, providing medication as appropriate to alleviate any withdrawal side effects.
 Patients emerge feeling stronger, healthier and ready for the therapeutic work that needs to be done to further their recovery.
 For those at high risk of complications, Bluff works in partnership with the Augusta University Medical Center to offer inpatient care as needed through the alcohol addiction treatment process.

 Residential Treatment for Alcoholism

-Patients in Bluff Plantation’s residential alcohol addiction treatment program can expect to receive expert, individualized medical care; a full range of therapeutic options based on what research and experience has proven effective; and additional medical support as needed from specialists at the Medical College of Georgia.
+Patients in Bluff’s residential alcohol addiction treatment program can expect to receive expert, individualized medical care; a full range of therapeutic options based on what research and experience have proven effective; and additional medical support as needed from specialists at the Medical College of Georgia.

 How to Get Help for an